mchlnix/SMB3-Foundry/manual/scribe/scribe-manual.md

 In the View Menu, you can activate each Path by itself, to make it easier to drag the individual points across the map.
 Those are marked with their number and a little dot next to it.
 Every dot is in a different Position, so you can see all airship points, even if they are on top of each other.
-In the example above, Point 1 and 4 are at the bottom and Point 3 and 6 ar in the top right.
+In the example above, Point 1 and 4 are at the bottom and Point 3 and 6 are in the top right.

 ## Tool Window